wllm-chndlr/bamazon/README.md

 ![c2](assets/c2.png)

-You can then select an item, specify a quantity, and review your order before purchasing.
+Select an item, specify a quantity, and review your order before purchasing.

 ![c3](assets/c3.png)